KlaBier/klabier.github.io/_posts/2025-08-30-DeletedEntraObjects.md

 * this unordered seed list will be replaced by the toc {:toc}

-Warm welcome to my new blog post!
+Warm welcome to my new blog post

 **For English**, please jump directly to the [English version further down](https://nothingbutcloud.net/2025-07-28-CA-PolicyAgent1/#english-version)